thisisadityapatel/dot-com/_data/blog/log_parsing_infrastructure.md

 <br>

-Modern CI/CD pipelines generate massive volumes of unstructured log data that contain critical insights about deployment failures and performance bottlenecks, requiring sophisticated real-time processing infrastructure to extract actionable insights and data from these streams.
-This data can then be used to generate DevOps Insights (Using [Google DORA](https://dora.dev/guides/dora-metrics-four-keys/), [DevOps SPACE](https://linearb.io/blog/space-framework) frameworks), datasets for machine learning models or for government regulatory needs.
+Modern CI/CD pipelines generate massive volumes of unstructured log data that contain critical insights about deployment failures and performance bottlenecks, requiring real-time processing infrastructure to extract actionable insights and data from these streams.
+This data can then be used to then generate DevOps Insights ([Google DORA](https://dora.dev/guides/dora-metrics-four-keys/), [DevOps SPACE](https://linearb.io/blog/space-framework) frameworks), clean datasets for machine learning models or for government regulatory needs.
+In one of my past internships, I worked on something similar related to log parsing, and here is my take and understanding on designing such systems.

 <br>

 ### Why

 In enterprise environments using Github Actions and OpenShift Container Platform, development teams deploy applications hundreds or thousands of times per day across multiple environments, cloud providers, and deployment tools.
-This technical blog walks through building a high performance log parsing system using a distributed event-driven architecture, to ingest data in a data warehouse (in this case Elasticsearch)
+This technical blog walks through building a high performance log parsing system using a distributed event-driven architecture, to ingest data in a data warehouse (Elasticsearch in this case).

 <br>